-If you work for a medical facility or care for children, then you may need a TB test.
-If an employer has provided specialized paperwork, then bring it along to your appointment, and also, make sure to bring along your health insurance information because this test is often covered by your insurance plan.
+If you work for a medical facility, at homeless shelters, or care for children, then you may need a TB test.
+If an employer has provided specialized paperwork, then bring it along to your appointment, and also, make sure to bring along your health insurance information because the tuberculosis test is often covered by your insurance plan.

 Tuberculosis is a bacterial infection that spreads from the droplets that are produced by sneezing and coughing.
-In the past, this was a common ailment in the United States that led to death, but today, it rarely occurs.
+In the past, this was a common ailment in the United States that led to death.
+Today, it rarely occurs.

-A TB test is a simple skin test that involves sanitizing a small area of your skin on the inner forearm.
-The physician will inject a tuberculosis antigen into your skin.
+TB skin testing is a simple test that involves sanitizing a small area of your skin on the inner forearm.
+The physician will inject a tuberculosis antigen into your skin with a tiny needle.
+The test will take less than five minutes.
 Avoid touching the location of the injection, and also, don’t cover it with a bandage.
-You must return to the urgent care center within two to three days so that the physician can look at the injection site.
+You must return to the urgent care center within two to three days so the physician can look at the injection site.